SyncEngine/docs/docs/user/setup.md

 Once you press the **Install** button, SyncEngine will initialize the system and prompt you to create an **admin account**.

-This account is for **SyncEngine administration only** — it’s not used for any connected services or external systems.
+This account is for **SyncEngine administration only**, it’s not used for any connected services or external systems.

 Enter the following: